m-tky/jovian.nvim/README.md

 - **Output Capture**: The technique of monkey-patching `sys.stdout` and `sys.stderr` to capture and redirect execution output back to Neovim.
 - **UI Layout**: The effective split-window arrangement for code, REPL, and plot previews.
 - **Caching Structure**: The fundamental approach to managing execution artifacts and persistent caching (which now includes remote host integration).
+- **Remote Execution**: The concept of bridging local Neovim with a remote Python kernel via SSH.